olgupila/STORM-AI-devkit-2025/docs/README.md

 - <b>Read the SPLID Paper:</b> Start by reading the paper on the [Satellite Pattern-of-Life Characterization Dataset and Benchmark Suite](https://www.researchgate.net/publication/374083350_AI_SSA_Challenge_Problem_Satellite_Pattern-of-Life_Characterization_Dataset_and_Benchmark_Suite).
 - <b>Explore Dataset Descriptions:</b> Review comprehensive descriptions of the [SPLID dataset](https://splid-devkit.readthedocs.io/en/latest/dataset.html) to understand its nuances.
 - <b>Setup Toolkit and Dataset:</b> Follow the step-by-step instructions provided on the [installation page](https://splid-devkit.readthedocs.io/en/latest/installation.html) to set up the devkit and dataset.
-- <b>Tutorials to Get Started:</b> We've prepared tutorials in the [example folder](https://github.com/), each covering essential topics:
+- <b>Tutorials to Get Started:</b> We've prepared tutorials in the [baseline_submissions folder](https://github.com/pengmun/splid-devkit/tree/main/baseline_submissions), each covering essential topics:
     - `data_visualization.ipynb`: This tutorial guides you on loading, manipulating, and visualizing the training data and labels.
     - `heuristic_baseline.ipynb`: Here, you'll find a tutorial demonstrating the baseline heuristic solution.
 It explains the heuristic approach, illustrates how performance is measured, and provides visualizations of the results.
     - `ml_baseline.ipynb`: This tutorial takes you through the development of the baseline machine learning solution.
 It describes the training workflow, showcases how performance is assessed, and offers visualizations of the results.